-UK minister Damian Green resigns over porn scandal
+May fires closest political ally over porn scandal

-(CNN)British Prime Minister Theresa May's de facto deputy, Damian Green, resigned Wednesday after he was found to have breached the UK's ministerial code of conduct.
+(CNN)British Prime Minister Theresa May has fired her closest political ally after he admitted lying over the presence of pornography on a computer in his parliamentary office.

-An investigation by the UK Cabinet Office found that Green's denials that pornographic material was found on his office computer were "inaccurate and misleading."
+An investigation by the UK Cabinet Office found that Damian Green's previous denials over the issue were "inaccurate and misleading."

-Police found thousands of thumbnail pornographic images on the computer during a raid in 2008 aimed at finding the source of government leaks, a former Scotland Yard detective involved in the case said.
-None of it was deemed to be illegal.
+Police found thousands of thumbnail pornographic images on the computer during a raid in 2008 that was part of an inquiry into government leaks, a former Scotland Yard detective involved in the case said.
+None of the material was deemed to be illegal.

-The Prime Minister's office told CNN Green had been asked by May to resign following the investigation into his conduct.
+More recently, Green was accused by by journalist and former Conservative party activist Kate Maltby of making unwanted advances towards her during a meeting in 2015.

+The loss of Green is a personal blow for May.
+He was her closest ally in Cabinet, and brokered the deal with the Democratic Unionist Party that kept her in power after her Conservative party lost its parliamentary majority in a botched election in June.

+May forced Green, the First Secretary of State and her de facto deputy, to resign after the report was published on Wednesday evening.

-May added that Green's behavior fell short of the Seven Principles of Public Life and is "a breach of the ministerial code."
-Green officially held the titles of Minister for the Cabinet Office and First Secretary of State.
+May said Green's behavior fell short of the standards expected from people in British public life and was a "breach of the ministerial code."

-"It is therefore with deep regret, and enduring gratitude for the contribution you have made over many years, that I asked you to resign from the Government and have accepted your resignation," May said.
+"It is therefore with deep regret, and enduring gratitude for the contribution you have made over many years, that I asked you to resign from the Government and have accepted your resignation," May said in a letter to Green and released by Downing Street.

-In his response to May, Green said he did not download or view pornography on his parliamentary computers, calling the allegations "unfounded and deeply hurtful," but went on to admit that he hadn't been clear when he addressed the situation.
+In his response to May, Green said he did not download or view pornography on his parliamentary computers, calling the allegations "unfounded and deeply hurtful," but went on to admit that he hadn't been clear when he had previously addressed the claims.

 "I accept that I should have been clear in my press statements that police lawyers talked to my lawyers in 2008 about the pornography on the computers, and that the police raised it with me in a subsequent phone call in 2013", he said.